arthurhsu/rdb/FAQ.md

 shoehorned on top of it, when there is already something in the C++ layer, simply makes no sense.

-Moreover, making IndexedDB more bloated with the features that object DB does not need also makes no sense.
+Moreover, making IndexedDB more bloated with features that an object DB does not need also makes no sense.

 IndexedDB and relational DB are different from algorithms.
 Relational DB is